kaiachain/caver-js/README.md

 </p>

-caver-js is a JavaScript API library that allows developers to interact with a Klaytn node using a HTTP or Websocket connection.
+caver-js is a JavaScript API library that allows developers to interact with a kaia node using a HTTP or Websocket connection.

 **NOTE**
-Kaikas Web Extension Wallet is recommended to be used with [features prior to common architecture](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).
+Kaikas Web Extension Wallet is recommended to be used with [features prior to common architecture](https://docs.kaia.com/dapp/sdk/caver-js/v1.4.1).
 New features provided in caver-js v1.5.0 (introduced common architecrue) or later are currently not compatible with Kaikas.
 Kaikas web extension wallet works fine with functions prior to common architecture, so please use [functions prior to common architecture](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).
 Even in the latest version of caver-js, [functions prior to common architecture](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1) are provided for backward compatibility.
 See [Trouble shooting and known issues](#connect-with-kaikas-web-extension) for more details.